-On the Mac, go to System Preferences > iCloud, then click Manage to the right of the storage bar at the bottom of the window.
-You’ll see how much storage you’re using for each app in the cloud, and if you click Change Storage Plan you can upgrade or downgrade your storage subscription.
+On the Mac, go to Apple menu > System Settings… > Apple ID > iCloud (or System Preferences > iCloud on older macOS versions), then click Manage to the right of the storage bar at the bottom of the window.
+(On older macOS versions, you may need to go to System Preferences > iCloud instead.)
+You’ll see how much storage you’re using for each app in the cloud, and if you click Change Storage Plan… you can upgrade or downgrade your storage subscription.
 Changes take effect at the end of the current monthly subscription period.

-On iOS, the process is similar.
-Go to Settings, tap your name at the top, then tap iCloud.
-Tap Manage Storage, and you have the same options as described above.
+On iOS and iPadOS, the process is similar.
+Go to Settings, tap your avatar or initials at the top, then tap iCloud.
+Tap Manage Account Storage (or Manage Storage on older iOS versions), and you have the same options as described above.